Esri/insights-scripting-guide/README.md

     jupyter kernelgateway --KernelGatewayApp.ip=0.0.0.0 --KernelGatewayApp.port=9999 --KernelGatewayApp.allow_origin='*' --KernelGatewayApp.allow_credentials='*' --KernelGatewayApp.allow_headers='*' --KernelGatewayApp.allow_methods='*' --JupyterWebsocketPersonality.list_kernels=True
     ```

 9) Open the kernel gateway url in the browser before using it to connect in the Insights web application.
 For example: If you are using Insights in Chrome, open the gateway url in a new tab in Chrome, and bypass the security exceptions.
 Similarly, if you are using Insights in Safari or Firefox, open the gateway url and bypass the security exceptions.
+For more detailed instructions on bypassing security exceptions, please refer [wiki](https://github.com/Esri/insights-scripting-guide/wiki/Bypassing-security-exceptions)

+10) When you open the gateway url (ex: https://pickle.esri.com:9999), you will see a JSON response as ```{"reason": "Not Found", "message": ""}```.
+This is a valid message and it indicates that our kernel is up and running and it is ready to use within Insights.
+This message is just a default swagger-api's response.
+If you are interested in more detailed response regarding the kernel, you can navigate to ```api/kernelspecs``` page (ex: https://pickle.esri.com:9999/api/kernelspecs)

-10) Do not close the Anaconda prompt or the terminal window after starting the kernel gateway.
+11) Do not close the Anaconda prompt or the terminal window after starting the kernel gateway.
 Just minimize it.
 Closing the window will kill the kernel gateway.

-11) _Optional:_  Stop Kernel Gateway by pressing _Control-C_ in the running window or close the window
+12) _Optional:_  Stop Kernel Gateway by pressing _Control-C_ in the running window or close the window.

 _Note:_ If you would like to access your data (.csv,.xls, etc.,) in the scripting environment, create a ```data``` folder within ```gateway``` folder and put your files in it.
 Then, activate your conda environment after CD'ng into the ```data``` folder and run the appropriate gateway command to start the gateway.